 The CPA-Zicklin Index benchmarks the political disclosure and accountability policies and practices for election-related spending of leading U.S. public companies.
 Issued annually, it is produced by the Center for Political Accountability in conjunction with the Zicklin Center for Business Ethics Research at The Wharton School at the University of Pennsylvania.

+Click on report image above to view the 2020 report.
 The raw data used to compile this report is available here.

 How to Get a Perfect Score on the CPA-Zicklin Index

 The CPA-Zicklin Index assesses companies’ disclosure practices and spending policies for spending to influence elections.
 It does not address company spending on lobbying.
 The ideal election-related spending policy explains: